 So, amid the lack of actual outrage over the game, the FA have now managed to go and stir a bit of genuine controversy.

-In spite of the fact that the title of Rooney's foundation is being used to shift tickets for the game, the FA are not planning to donate any portion of their income from the game to Rooney's foundation per Martyn Ziegler of The Times.
+In spite of the fact that the title of Rooney's foundation is being used to shift tickets for the game, the FA are not planning to donate any portion of their income from the game to Rooney's foundation per Martyn Ziegler of

 Per the Times report, the FA are expecting to rake in £3 million from the game, and at the moment there are no plans to donate any portion of the gate receipts nor make a payment to the foundation after which the game is called.
 Instead, there will be bucket collections outside the ground, and fans will be encouraged to donate to the foundation via text and online.
 The FA said it would also donate signed England shirts to the foundation and hold a gala dinner at the stadium next year.